PruvoNet/squiss-ts/source/includes/_squiss.md

 metadata: an object containing `MessageId`, `MD5OfMessageAttributes`, and `MD5OfMessageBody`.

 Arguments:

-- `message` - The message to push to the queue.
+- [Message](#message-class) - The message to push to the queue.
 If it's a string, great!
 If it's an Object, Squiss will call JSON.stringify on it.
 - `delay` - The amount of time, in seconds, to wait before making the message available in the queue.
 If not specified, the queue's configured value will be used.